Skip to content

 Remedies for Dientamoeba Fragilis

-2. Diet: Follow a Parasite Cleanse diet protocol, such as that in Zeally Herbs e-book.
-Eliminate starches, sugars, processed foods, dairy, alcohol and red meat.
+Diet: Follow a parasite cleanse diet protocol, such as outlined in the Zeally Herbs e-book.
+This typically involves eliminating starches, sugars, processed foods, dairy, alcohol, and red meat.

-Zeally Herbs Parasite Cleanse is a holistic, gentle but traditionally potent formula which can be taken annually or bi-annually as part of a Parasite Prevention and Management protocol.
+The Zeally Herbs Parasite Cleanse is a holistic, gentle yet potent formula that can be taken annually or bi-annually as part of your parasite prevention and management routine.

 As always, reach out if we can help with anything! x